 HOW COOLSCULPTING WORKS

 CoolSculpting is the Only FDA cleared treatment that utilizes advanced cooling technology.
-Through a scientific process known as cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death) In other words, CoolSculpting exposes the fat cells to precise cooling temperatures – destroying the fat cells.
+It uses a scientific process known as cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death) In other words, CoolSculpting exposes the fat cells to precise cooling temperatures – destroying the fat cells.

 CoolSculpting is the only effective treatment utilizing exact cooling technology to reduce fat cells.
+The treatment offers numerous factors that DIY CoolSculpting lacks.
+This includes:

 Vacuum Mechanism